 The view from here is amazing, all those colours and steam coming up from everywhere.
 And there is a lot of activity and traffic, especially to Leirhnjúkur and Stóra-Víti crater.

 The shorter hike takes a little over an hour or so, depending on how many stops you make to take photos, and if you are anything like me then there will be many stops ;)

 As always stay on the paths as it is bubbling and boiling all around you and the area beneath is extremely hot and dangerous.
 You might melt the sole of your shoes if not careful here and get burnt.

-Gjástykki lava field
+Gjástykki lava field - amazing lava formations

 Further on lies Gjástykki, which belongs to the same volcanic zone as Leirhnjúkur, the northern part of the Krafla fissure swarm.
 At Gjástykki you will see the colourful and brittle lava formations from the Krafla volcano-tectonic eruptions in 1975-1984.

 The tectonic plates are active in this area and Gjástykki and the whole Krafla area is located on the border of the Eurasian and North-American tectonic plates.

 At Gjástykki I saw lava which looked like a dinosaur egg - one of the eggs was open and inside it was filled with the most vibrant lava colours - it looked like a piñata :) Lava never ceases to amaze me and I was so happy to be able to visit Gjástykki at last.

-Here at Gjástykki I saw the most beautiful colourful and shiny lava I have ever seen above ground in Iceland.
+Here at Gjástykki, I saw the most beautiful colourful and shiny lava I have ever seen above ground in Iceland.
 Such lava is most often only seen down in the lava caves.

-Now this concludes my journey around the major sights - in my opinion - of the Mývatn and Krafla area on which I have now written 5 travel-blogs.
-I hope you have enjoyed travelling in this area with me :)
+Now this concludes my journey around the major sights - in my opinion - of the Mývatn and Krafla area about which I have now written 5 travel-blogs.

 To reach Mt.
 Námaskarð and the Krafla area you can rent a car in Reykjavík and drive up here in a couple of days.